-Proponents claim public ownership will make housing more affordable.
+Proponents claim public ownership would make housing more affordable.
 Unlike private companies, the city wouldn’t need to turn a profit.

-But that is shortsighted.
-Landlords with fewer than 3,000 apartments (the cutoff in the proposal that was put to a referendum) will be wary of acquiring more for fear of being expropriated in the future.
-Developers will switch to building homes they can sell rather than rent out.
-The rental market will shrink, making it even harder for the eight in ten Berliners who rent to find a flat.
+That is shortsighted.
+Landlords with fewer than 3,000 apartments (the cutoff in the proposal that was put to a referendum) would be wary of acquiring more homes for fear of being expropriated in the future.
+Developers would switch to building homes they can sell rather than rent out.
+The rental market would shrink, making it even harder for the eight in ten Berliners who rent to find a flat.

 That’s what happened when Berlin imposed an across-the-board rent freeze two years ago: the number of rental apartments on the market fell 57 percent.
 Owners kept their flats empty while they waited for Germany’s supreme court to decide if the freeze had been constitutional.
 It said no, and landlords were able to collect almost a year’s worth of missed rent increases.

-It’s hard to imagine the same court would sanction an expropriation.
+It’s hard to imagine the same court authorizing an expropriation.